Who owns which Las Vegas casinos

 Real estate vs. casino ownership

 The list above is who operates the casino business, not who owns the real estate (land+buildings), which is not always the same company.
-For example, at your local Mel's Diner, Mel probably owns the restaurant business, but rents the property from a landlord.
-With casinos, sometimes the same company owns both the business and the real estate, but sometimes it's different companies.
+For example, at your local Mel's Diner, Mel owns the restaurant business, but probably rents the property from a landlord.
+With casinos, usually the same company owns both the business and the real estate, but increasingly there are separate owners for the two pieces.

-Vegas casinos started selling their real estate assets in 2019, in order to free up cash to weather recessions.
+Some Vegas casinos started selling their real estate assets in 2017, in order to free up cash to weather recessions.
+(The casino then rents the property from the new landlord.)
 In light of COVID-19, that action seems downright prescient.

 |Real estate vs. Casino ownership|